 Building a custom home is one of the most fulfilling experiences ever.
 You get to pick and choose every big and little detail and make the space truly feel like home.
 One question that comes up in almost every consultation is “should I build a bungalow or a two story home?”
 Each style has its own charm and depends on your need for accessibility, space, and your lifestyle.
+It also depends on your lot size, zoning restrictions, and how you plan to use the space long term.
 Let’s explore both options and help you make a choice!

 Accessibility and Mobility